gitLSW/rag-chat/API_Documentation.md

 ## Endpoints

 ### Access groups
 Access Groups for each company must be registered previous to using them.
 Every document has a list of accessGroups associated with it.
-Administrator roles are always added by the system automatically.
+Administrator roles are always added automatically by the system.
 They are named `admin` in the System.

 #### `POST /accessGroups`
 - **Purpose**: Creates a new access group for document permissions.